wp-plugins/zip-attachments/readme.txt

 == Screenshots ==

-1. Basic output with the default CSS with the TwentyThirteen theme.
-2. This text is shown if you try to vote again.
+1. Using the Twenty Fourteen Theme.
+2. Using the Twenty Thirteen Theme.
+3. Using the Twenty Twelve Theme.

 == Changelog ==